CareDailyAI/botlab/README.md

 `curl -s https://raw.githubusercontent.com/peoplepower/botengine/master/installer.sh | sudo /bin/bash`

-**Note:** You must have Python 3 or newer on your computer to install and run the framework.

 The installer file will download the BotEngine framework and all the dependencies needed to run botengine.

 When you clone the botengine repository, be sure to add its location to your PYTHONPATH variable.

+BotEngine prefers Python 2.7.
+Python 3.x or newer is available with certain configurations.

 ## Documentation